i-machine-think/diagNNose/docs/source/index.rst

-diagnnose documentation
+diagNNose documentation
 =======================

-``diagnnose`` is a Python library for analysing the activations of deep neural networks.
+``diagNNose`` is a Python library for analysing the activations of deep neural networks.
-``diagnnose``'s main focus currently lies on techniques that aid in uncovering linguistic knowledge that is encoded within a model’s representations.
+``diagNNose``'s main focus currently lies on techniques that aid in uncovering linguistic knowledge that is encoded within a model’s representations.
 The library provides abstractions that allow re-current models to be investigated in the sameway as Transformer models, in a modular fashion.
 It contains an extensive **activation extraction module** that allows for the extraction of (intermediate) model activations on a corpus.
 The analysis techniques that are currently implemented include: